About All Of, Any Of

 - Any Of: Corresponds to the OR operator.
 Only one of the queries specified must return a result in order for any result to be shown.

 All Of (AND)

-The "All of"operator narrows your search by instructing NetGovern Search to look for all items containing the first parameter you specify, then for all items containing the second parameter, and show only those items that contain both.
+The "All of"operator narrows your search by looking for all items containing the first parameter you specify, and then for all items containing the second parameter.
+Results show only those items that contain both.
 For example, when searching for an email sender named Bill Rapp (your first parameter) AND a recipient named Helen Troy (second parameter), your search results will include only items containing both Bill as the sender and Helen as the recipient.
 Including additional parameters will result in more precise search results.